 Federal and state governments should ensure strong regulatory oversight to protect LTCI purchasers from inadequate policies, overly restrictive benefit triggers, and abusive sales practices.

-Federal and state governments should ensure that hybrid LTCI products—such as life insurance and annuity products with an LTCI rider—and short-term care insurance products that provide benefits for up to one year are required to comply with the same consumer protection standards that other LTCI products must meet.
+Federal and state governments should ensure that hybrid LTCI products—such as life insurance and annuity products with an LTCI rider—and short-term care insurance products that provide benefits for up to one year comply with the same consumer protection standards that other LTCI products must meet.

 Consumer information needs